HL7/US-Core/input/intro-notes/StructureDefinition-us-core-diagnosticreport-note-intro.md

 -   Query for a specific clinical test result such as electrocardiogram (ECG)
 -   Query for a specific imaging test result
 -   Query for a specific Radiology note (e.g., 84178-3 Interventional Radiology Note)
--   Query for category of reports (e.g. all Cardiology reports)
+-   Query for category of reports (e.g., all Cardiology reports)

 ### Mandatory and Must Support Data Elements